nsacyber/netman/README.md

 #### Limitations

 macOS does not have eBPFs yet so `netman` cannot monitor specific sockets for specific applications, only interfaces.
 What does this mean?
 Well if multiple applications are the network then your byte limit may be reached much faster.
+[Socket filters](https://developer.apple.com/library/content/documentation/Darwin/Conceptual/NKEConceptual/socket_nke/socket_nke.html#//apple_ref/doc/uid/TP40001858-CH228-SW1) would be a logical next step.